phpdevcommunity/essential-framework/framework-doc/services.md

 },
 ```

-By making these changes, you configure the Essential Framework to utilize PHP-DI as the service container.
+By making these changes, you configure the Michel Framework to utilize PHP-DI as the service container.
 This offers you the flexibility and extensive features provided by PHP-DI for managing services and their dependencies within your application.

 ## Services Configuration in `services.php`

-The `services.php` file located in the `/config` directory plays a crucial role in configuring essential services within your Essential Framework application.
+The `services.php` file located in the `/config` directory plays a crucial role in configuring essential services within your Michel Framework application.
 By default, the framework comes preconfigured with several essential services.
 Below is an overview of these services and their respective configurations:

 ### 1. `BasePath`